 CLICK on the picture to get a great recipe!

-*avoid too much if you have a thyroid condition or low iodine
+*avoid too much if you always feel cold

 Good Digestion Can Improve your Health